Rigol DHO924S vs Siglent SDS2104X Plus

 Pros

-- 250MHz bandwidth with 4 channels for under $500 — exceptional value
+- 250MHz bandwidth with 4 channels and a modern touchscreen workflow

 - 7-inch IPS touchscreen with 1024x600 resolution — sharp and responsive